Recession, Fear of Job Loss, and Return to Work

 By Richard A. Victor, Bogdan Savych

-April 1, 2010 Related Topics: System Review, Worker Outcomes
+April 1, 2010 Related Topics: System Overview, Worker Outcomes

 Recessions typically mean fewer job opportunities and a greater likelihood that an injured worker will not be able to find suitable return-to-work employment.
 In a particularly severe recession, therefore, we might expect that a larger number of injured workers will suffer longer-term unemployment.